gvwilson/web-tutorial/04_db/index.md

     -   Use SQL directly instead of an object-relational mapper like [SQLAlchemy][SQLAlchemy], [SQLModel][sqlmodel], or [Pony][pony]
     -   ORMs are hard to debug and don't actually provide that much insulation from schema changes
 -   Re-create connection each time model is accessed
-    -   Creating it once and attaching to the [FastAPI][fastapi] app fails because of threading
+    -   Creating it once and attaching to the [Flask][flask] app fails because of threading
 -   Catch SQLite exceptions and raise our own so that our server only has to catch one thing
 -   Add some more error handling